-According to figures provided by the industry association Assifact, the three Regions where factoring is most common in terms of sellers and debtors, are Lombardy, Lazio and Piedmont.
-A recent study by the same Association shows that so-called specialist credit, comprising mainly factoring and leasing, accounts for nearly 20% of total bank transactions and amounts to more than 15% of the country's gross domestic product.
+According to figures provided by the industry association Assifact, the Regional Authorities most involved in factoring, from the standpoint of both sellers and debtors, are Lombardy, Lazio and Piedmont.
+According to a recent study by industry associations, "specialist" credit, comprising mainly factoring and leasing, accounts for nearly 20% of total banking transactions and more than 15% of the country's gross domestic product.

 During 2015, the intention of the government and public entities to reduce delays in payment was not translated into fact, as had been hoped.
 The impetus provided by the recent Law-Decrees (35/2013 and 66/2014) seems to have run out and from mid-2015 on payments were once again lengthily delayed.

-This is confirmed by the deterioration of payments due from public entities in Italy in 2015 which, according to Assobiomedica (the Italian Biomedical Association) now pay on average after 161 days, i.e. a staggering 123 days more than the European average of 38 days.
+This is confirmed by the deterioration in 2015 of payments due from public entities in Italy which, according to Assobiomedica (the Italian Biomedical Association) now pay on average after 161 days, i.e. a staggering 123 days more than the European average of 38 days.
 Specifically, as many as 16 Regional Authorities regularly pay late, some later than they did in December 2014.